-UK economic growth slows in the third quarter
+UK economic growth slows as supply problems hit the recovery

 - Published

-The third-quarter expansion was slightly weaker than expected, although the ONS said there was stronger consumer spending during the period.
+But that was offset by falls in other areas of the economy, leaving growth for the three months of 1.3%.

-However, the ONS also flagged signs that supply chain issues were hampering growth.
+That leaves the economy 2.1% smaller than in the final three months of 2019, before the coronavirus pandemic hit.

-Grant Fitzner, ONS chief economist, said a rush by house buyers to do deals before the end of the stamp duty holiday had helped fuel growth.
+Grant Fitzner, ONS chief economist, said service growth expanded, helped by house buyers rushing to do deals before the end of the stamp duty holiday.

 "However, these were partially offset by falls in both the manufacture and sale of cars.